 Additionally, faculty investigators need to manage intellectual property rights associated with their inventions as they collaborate with multiple industry partners.
 The CU Innovations Office are consultants to faculty on intellectual property management issues.

 The CU Innovations administrative backbone provides support - IP management, marketing and communications, policy development, legal advice, compliance, and financial management - and operational engagement with our two campus locations.
-Specifically, CU Tech Transfer provides the CU research community the following services:
+Specifically, CU Innovations provides the CU research community the following services:

 - Advises faculty on IP issues